aphyr/partitions-post/README.markdown

 ### EC2 instability causing MongoDB and ElasticSearch unavailability

+Network disruptions in EC2 can affect only certain groups of nodes.
+For instance, <a
+href="https://forums.aws.amazon.com/thread.jspa?messageID=454155">this report
-Network disruptions in EC2 are well-known, but unevenly distributed.
-For instance, <a href="https://forums.aws.amazon.com/thread.jspa?messageID=454155">this report of a total partition between the frontend and backend stacks</a> states that the web servers lose their connections to all backend instances for a few seconds, several times a month.
+of a total partition between the frontend and backend stacks</a> states that their the web servers lose their connections to all backend instances for a few seconds, several times a month.
 Even though the disruptions were short, cluster convergence resulted in 30-45 minute outages and a corrupted index for ElasticSearch.
 As problems escalated, the outages occurred "2 to 4 times a